OurChad/huhks/src/pages/what-are-hooks.md

 ## Why would I want to use Hooks?
-Hooks have some very useful benefits and are recommend as the primary way to build components with React by the React Development Team.
+Hooks have some very useful benefits and are recommended as the primary way to build components with React by the React Development Team.

 Some of the main reasons to use Hooks are:
-- Hooks let us organize the logic inside a component into reusable isolated units
+- Hooks let us **organize the logic inside a component into reusable isolated units**
-- Hooks enable reuse of stateful logic between components through Custom Hooks
+- Hooks enable **reuse of stateful logic between components** through Custom Hooks
-- Hooks make components truly declarative even if they contain state and side effects
+- Hooks mean **components are truly declarative even if they contain state and side effects**

 React is designed with the principle of composition over inhertience in mind.
 The above points speak strongly to that principle.